 - In paving a nearby street, Black Top LLC throws a few buckets of stone upon a private roadway.

-A person that illegally dumps matter under Penal Code 374.3 is guilty of an infraction.
+A person that illegally dumps matter under 374.3 PC is guilty of an infraction.
 The offense is punishable by a fine.
 The amount of the fine ranges from $250 to more than $3,000, depending on the number of times a person commits the offense.

-Luckily, there are several legal defenses available if a person commits a crime under California Penal Code 374.3.
+Luckily, there are several legal defenses available if a person commits a crime under this section.
 These include showing that an accused party acted:

 Our California criminal defense attorneys will highlight the following in this article: